ChrisTowles/blog/content/blog/using-ollama-and-continue-as-github-copilot-alternative.md

 ## Conclusion

 Congratulations, you've successfully integrated a custom LLM into VS Code using Continue Extension.
-This setup is running the LLMs locally and for free!
+This setup is running the LLM locally and for free!